-Students also engage in career development as requirement in their first-year curriculum.
-Through a course on Career Planning & Engagement, students learn how to engage effectively in the process of their own career development and take the first steps toward their search for internships and employment.
+Students also engage in career development as a requirement in their first-year curriculum.
+Through a required course on Career Planning & Engagement, students learn how to engage effectively in the process of their own career development and take the first steps toward their search for internships and employment.

 Additionally, first-year students have the opportunity to enroll in a semester-long, writing-intensive course that provides them with the writing and research skills necessary for academic success.
-Students sharpen their abilities to organize, synthesize and interpret data, assess and make persuasive arguments, and practice advanced research strategies.
+Students sharpen their abilities to organize, synthesize, and interpret data; assess and make persuasive arguments; and practice advanced research strategies.

 Serving the community is at the root of Emmanuel’s mission, and with the College’s service-learning courses, students provide meaningful support to local organizations, all while gaining significant experience that extends outside the classroom.
 For example, students enrolled in Spanish courses lend their language skills to nonprofits and Boston-area schools, psychology students work with local women and teens on issues of body image and gender roles, and education students explore the historical and societal foundations of education through work with school-aged children and the elderly.

 Dedicated students looking to take advantage of extensive and rigorous resources are invited to join the Emmanuel College Honors Program for an enriching challenge.
 These Honors students may have the extra privilege of close faculty mentoring, but they are also stretched to think independently and rise up as leaders.
 Culminating in a professionally crafted project within each student’s major, the Honors Program boosts the Emmanuel experience with immersive coursework that is complemented by the arts and lectures in Greater Boston’s cultural sphere.

 Liberal arts/career combination